jkrug/cache/README.md

 Number 2: Loading objects just once
 -----------------------------------

-Let's assume, you want to show an a category page on all products also the logo and the name of the manufacturer.
+Let's assume, you want to show a category page on all products also the logo and the name of the manufacturer.

 What you would do is maybe something like this: